websight-io/docs/docs/docs/developers/development/dialogs/select/index.md

     Value of choosen option

 - **selected** - `string`
     Indicates if field is selected by default.
 By default, this option will not be saved in the properties unless the user selects an option manually.
-So in order to make things work perfectly, we should use the same default value in the backend side as well.
+In order to make things work smoothly, you should use the same default value here as in the backend.

 ## Example